RohithChittibommala/devJobs/README.md

 # API

-This project was possible because of the because of [github api](https://jobs.github.com/api)
+This project was possible because of the  [github api](https://jobs.github.com/api) its free no need of any account or private key

 ---